 - As a school, we work closely with any statutory agencies that are equipped to support individual pupils' needs.
 We have close links with health professionals across agencies such as Child and Adolescent Mental Health Services (CAMHS), Speech and Language Therapy, Occupational Therapy, GPs, School Health, Social Care, Cheshire East Autism Team, Social Care and Educational Psychologists.
-Our staff access training and support where offered by such agencies to support best practice. - We also have links with local SEND settings, such as Inscape House, who have advised school on strategies to support individuals pupils' needs.
-They have also delivered 'Autism Awareness' training to all teaching and support staff this year. - Where needed, we will organise and participate in multi-agency meetings to discuss pupils, (Early Help Assessments, for example) and work to ensure good communication with these groups in order to meet the needs of pupils and their families.
+Our staff access training and support where offered by such agencies to support best practice. - We also have links with local SEND settings through Outreach, such as Inscape House, who have advised school on strategies to support individual pupils' needs. - Where needed, we will organise and participate in multi-agency meetings to discuss pupils, (Early Help Assessments, for example) and work to ensure good communication with these groups in order to meet the needs of pupils and their families.